Guillermo Heredia’s defensive gem saves Mariners as Seattle wins 3-2 to take third in a row from Astros

 HOUSTON — As the ball rocketed off the bat of Tony Kemp, streaking toward the gap in right-center field, the instant reaction from most of the Mariners was resignation.
 It was going to be a base hit of some sort, and with pinch runner Derek Fisher attempting to steal on the pitch, Seattle’s one-run lead would be erased in the eighth inning.

-It’s happened the Mariners too many times in Minute Maid Park.
+It’s happened to the Mariners too many times in Minute Maid Park.

 “I thought it was a double,” said Alex Colome, the man who delivered the pitch.